ssyuen/Note/CONTRIBUTING.md

 ### Your First Contribution
 For your first contribution, get a feel of how the project works, try running it and perusing through the code.

-> As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
-As long as the change does not affect functionality, some likely examples include the following:
+> As a rule of thumb, changes that are obvious fixes, which do not introduce any new functionality, creative thinking, or change functionality, will be merged almost immediately.
+Such changes pursuant to the following:
 >* Spelling / grammar fixes
 >* Typo correction, white space and formatting changes
 >* Comment clean up